eduankotze/BITM/README.md

 ## Registrations for 2021

 New MSc and PhD students will only be able to register from 8 February 2021.
-REturning MSc and PhD students will be informed when they can register for 2021.
+Returning MSc and PhD students will be informed when they can register for 2021.

 ## Research Team